robsterlini/robsterlini-frontend/src/journal/2020/light-and-dark-mode-plus.md

 This is a great start and means that we are respecting the user’s implied preference for the site, but there are many (myself included) that would prefer to choose themselves:

-> Your assumption that I want the dark theme of your website because my OS is in ‘dark mode’ makes me close the browser tab. <cite>[@StuRobson](https://twitter.com/StuRobson/status/1278036990081073152)</cite>
+> Your assumption that I want the dark theme of your website because my OS is in ‘dark mode’ makes me close the browser tab. <cite>[Stu Robson](https://twitter.com/StuRobson/status/1278036990081073152)</cite>

 I found that when developing this site that I prefered the light mode colour scheme even with my general preference for dark UI.